oojeabulu20/AAF/week09-Mongoose/readme.md

 ## Exercises

-1. Modify your front-end application form to submit new animals to the back-end.
-2. Create the rest of the controller functions.
+1. Create the rest of the controller functions.
 You can use this tutorial as basis for defining your database manipulation functions <https://bezkoder.com/node-express-mongodb-crud-rest-api/>
-3. Update your front-end to fully implement all CRUD functions.
+2. Update your front-end to fully implement all CRUD functions.
-4. [extra] Based on the discussions over API design, evaluate the current API of the petshop application.
+3. [extra] Based on the discussions over API design, evaluate the current API of the petshop application.
 Make the necessary changes to fix the API in order to follow best practices and add any additional functionality you feel is necessary.

 ## References

-Mozilla Developer Network - Express web framework (Node.js/JavaScript) - https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs
+- Mozilla Developer Network - Express web framework (Node.js/JavaScript) - https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs